 Step 3: Check out the project in your area 🚧

-Once you’re in your community, you can go around and check the former and current projects launched by your Organisation.
+Once you’re in your community, you can see all former and current projects launched by your Organisation.
 Is there a project you find interesting?
-Then, go ahead and participate!
+Then go ahead and participate!
 For this, click on “participate”, and you’ll land on the project page.
-There, you’ll find the participation modules, the events organised by the Organisation, the news regularly sent and all the information you need to participate.
+There, you’ll find the participation modules, the events organised by the Organisation, news and all the information you need to participate.

 Step 4: Share your opinion! 📣

-Then, share your opinion thanks to the different participation modules: discussion, idea box or questionnaire.
-To learn more about this, check our participation modules article.
+Then, share your opinion using the different participation modules: discussion, idea box or questionnaire.
+To learn more about this, have a look at our participation modules article.

 Now, you can read the other participants’ contributions and vote, comment or react to them.
 If you want to share your opinion, create your own contribution!